Last updated July 6, 2023

 Best Cell Phones Not Made in China

-1. Samsung Galaxy S22 Ultra 5G – Best Overall
+1. Samsung Galaxy S23 Ultra – Best Overall

-Just about every Web site, blog, and magazine that reviews Android phones lists the Galaxy S22 Ultra as the best Android phone (and in many cases, the best smartphone overall) you can buy.
+Just about every Web site, blog, and magazine that reviews Android phones lists the Galaxy S23 Ultra as the best Android phone (and in many cases, the best high-end smartphone overall) you can buy.
 There is very little not to like about this phone.

-The 5,000 mAh battery lasts well over 24 hours, even using 5G, and it supports wired charging at an astounding 45W and Fast Wireless Charging 2.0 at 15W.
+The 5,000 mAh battery lasts well over 22-26 hours, even using 5G and video, and it supports wired charging at an astounding 45W and Fast Wireless Charging 2.0 at 15W.
 Your phone can even act as a wireless charging station itself to charge Qi-compatible earbuds, watches, and even phones.
-Its Snapdragon 8 Gen 1 processor is the fastest ever in a Galaxy and a process that blows away Apple’s A14 chip in benchmarks.
-It’s great for gaming, with an ultra-responsive 6.8″ 120Hz display.
+Its Snapdragon 8 Gen 2 processor is the fastest ever in a Galaxy.
 And of course, it supports 5G.

 Samsung of course is known for consistently having the best displays of any smartphone, and this trend continues with their dynamic AMOLED 2X panels, which feature better colors, deeper blacks, and better power efficiency than traditional OLED screens.